All Episodes

 He showed us a way that we can save lives.

-Whatever neighborhood it is, doesn't matter wherever it is, where it's happening, concentrate, added stop and frisk, which constitutionally I don't really love, but it did work and it was necessary because you're losing nearly 3,000 people a year at that point.
+You put a heavy concentration of police resources in the neighborhoods with the most crime, whatever neighborhood it is, wherever it is, where it's happening, concentrate, add it, stop, and frisk, which constitutionally I don't really love, but it did work and it was necessary because you're losing nearly 3,000 people a year at that point.

-Politics have nothing to do with it.
+His politics have nothing to do with it.

-Anybody, I don't care if you're a liberal, a democrat, republican, I don't care.
+Anybody, I don't care if you're a liberal, a Democrat, Republican, I don't care.

-Anyway, I've got a I've got a roll.
+Anyway, I've got a role.

 Appreciate the call.

-Thank you so much, 800 941 Sean, if you want to be a part of the program.
+800-941-Sean, if you want to be a part of the program.

-That's gonna wrap things up for today.
+That's going to wrap things up for today.

 We'll have the latest out of this Columbus shooting and the insanity of the White House's reaction to it.

-Uh also the latest on these schools and wokeness and parents fighting back.
+Also, the latest on these schools and wokeness and parents fighting back.

-Leo Terrell tonight, uh Laura Trump, whose kids went to New York schools, Herschel Walker, Jim Jordan, and much more.
+Laura Trump, whose kids went to New York schools, Herschel Walker, Jim Jordan, and much more.

-We'll see you tonight at nine, back here tomorrow.
+We'll see you tonight at 9.

 As always, thank you for being with us.